kmeisthax/ModBase-GB/README.md

 directory a symbol's code is.
 Furthermore, exported labels should be CamelCased with a single _ separating the component from the rest of the label; while local labels should be always lowercase with an _ in lieu of spaces between words.
+Don't be afraid of long labels.

+Avoid long files with large amounts of code.
+The longer the file, the harder for people to scan through it.
+At the same time, a single *.asm file must have a clearly indicated purpose.
+If your game has a state machine, then you create a state_machine.asm file and put the state table and code in there.
+If your game has a custom scripting language with 300 opcodes, you may want to split up their implementations according to purpose.
+Perhaps something like:

+    src/scriptvm/opcodes/arithmetic.asm
+    src/scriptvm/opcodes/resource_ldr.asm
+    src/scriptvm/opcodes/sprite_choreo.asm
+    src/scriptvm/opcodes/playfield.asm

+This also demonstrates how you can group files within a subdirectory of a component.
+Just as long files are a detriment to readability, so are long directories.
+You do not have to prefix labels with both directories, however.

 Code within an *.asm file must be formatted correctly.
 Labels should be always indicated; there should be no memory locations scattered throughout the code.